skurk/mon1mm/README.md

 | `mon1mm.conf`      | Sample configuration                        |
 | `Makefile`         | Build script                                |

+## Oddities

+The code is designed to import fields directly into the SQL database, but `call` conflicts with the MySQL reserved word for calling procedures.
+As a remedy, this is renamed to `callsign` in runtime before being stored in SQL.

 ## Work in progress

 This is a project under development.
 Stability and functionality may be so-so.

+UDP packet captures have been tested and confirmed OK and contacts are stored in the database as expected.

+LoTW sync is started, but currently not functional.
+Needs more work.